zavolanlab/mirflowz/config/README.md

 > filtering), you can do that, but make sure the formats of any modified
 > resource files meet the formatting expectations outlined above!

+In addition, if you want to generate
+[ASCII-style alignment pileups][ascii-pileups], a **BED6** file following the [Ensembl format][ensembl-bed] with the regions of interest you want the pileups to be performed on.

 ## 3. Prepare the configuration file

 We recommend creating a copy of the